19 May 2015

 Email address: rnielsen

-When significant frost develops on young corn, it is tempting to jump to the conclusion that significant plant mortality will be a natural consequence.
-However, frost by itself is not a guaranteed "kiss of death" for young corn.
+When significant frost develops on young corn plants, it is tempting to jump to the logical conclusion that significant plant mortality will soon follow.
+However, frost by itself is not a guaranteed "kiss of death" for young corn plants.
 What is more important is whether the temperature that accompanied the frost event was lethal or not.
-Most agronomists agree that "lethally cold" temperatures for young corn are those that dip to 28F or lower for some minimum length of time.
+Most agronomists agree that "lethally cold" temperatures for young corn are those that dip to 28F or lower for 1 to 2 hours.

 The effect of frost on young corn when it is accompanied by temperatures no lower than about 30F is primarily damage and death of the exposed above ground leaf tissue.
 As long as the growing point of the young plant (aka the apical meristem) is still protected below the soil surface, the injured plant usually recovers from the effects of the superficial leaf damage.